 To teach and instill a continued interest of foreign languages and cultural awareness in young students.

-Foreign Language for Youth (FLY), a Non profit 501(c)3 corporation teaches Spanish, French, Japanese, Mandarin Chinese and Arabic to over 1,000 students in elementary and middle school classes each year.
-FLY teaches before and after school programs as well as classes integrated into a school’s regular curriculum in 60 public and private schools throughout 20 of Washington State’s Puget Sound public school districts and private schools.
+Foreign Language for Youth (FLY), a Non profit 501(c)3 corporation teaches Spanish, French, Japanese, Mandarin Chinese and Arabic to students in elementary and middle school classes each year.
+Foreign Language for Youth teaches before and after school, as well as classes integrated into a school’s regular curriculum throughout Washington State’s Puget Sound public school districts and private schools.

 Konni Barich – Executive Director